bixb922/crank-organ/doc-software/README.md

 * Preconfigured for common crank organ scales scales: 20 note Carl Frei, 26 note Alderman/Wright, 31 note Raffin.
 Allows to define custom scales and different MIDI instruments.
 * This system is highly scalable, capable of managing a vast number of pipes.
 Depending on the model, the microcontroller can store either 300 or 700 MIDI files.
 With the addition of an SD card, there is virtually no limit.
 * Standard type 0 and 1 MIDI files are supported.
 Optionally, program numbers to identify different instruments and the percussion channel can be defined for use,
+* MIDI files can be updated via WiFi with drag and drop or via USB with a command line interface.

 The organ has to be equipped with electric solenoid valves for the pipes, see hardware description.